United States of America-OHIO-Franklin County

 Background Check Information

-The final candidate selected for this position will be required to undergo a criminal background check.
-Criminal convictions do not necessarily preclude an applicant from consideration for a position.
+The final candidate selected for this position will be required to undergo a criminal background check as well as other investigative reviews.
+Criminal convictions do not necessarily preclude an applicant from consideration for a position, unless restricted under state or federal law or federal restrictions.
 An individual assessment of an applicant's prior criminal convictions will be made before excluding an applicant from consideration.